wandb/docs/docs/guides/launch/walkthrough.md

 :::

 ## Before you get started

-Before you get started, install Docker.
+Before you get started, ensure you have satisfied the following prerequisites:
+1. Install W&B Python SDK version 0.14.0 or higher:
+    ```bash
+    pip install wandb>=0.14.0
+    ```
+2. Sign up for a free account at https://wandb.ai/site and then login to your wandb account.
+3. Install Docker.
 See the [Docker documentation](https://docs.docker.com/get-docker/) for more information on how to install Docker, and make sure the docker daemon is running on your machine before you proceed.

 ## Create a job template

-Launch job templates can be created automatically from any W&B run that has associated source code.
+The following code creates a job template from the W&B run.
 Copy the following Python code to your machine in a file named `train.py`.

 ```python title="train.py"
 import wandb